statebacked/headless/site/docs/index.md

 Our ratings feature allows you to easily add ratings (e.g. star ratings) to any entity in your app.

-1. Install it with `npx @statebacked/headless install unauthenticated-ratings`.
+1. Install it with `npx @statebacked/headless install unauthenticated-rating`.

 2. Then, you can use it like this: